 If you have enough warning of a storm that is coming your way that may cause severe electrical risks— you want to take precautions to turn off and unplug appliances and electrical sources.
 This can help you avoid accidental electrocution in the event that your home experiences electrical damage.

 Even so, your property may still experience electrical damage that will require professional work to restore and repair.
-If you experience electrical risks in your home, you may need a complete a restoration job.
+If you experience electrical risks in your home, you may need a complete restoration job.

 Mold and Mildew